v-fedorov/pipeline-extension-manager/misc/chrome_extension/README.md

 # Coveo extension manager
 Manages and helps test pipeline extensions.
 With this extension, you can quickly add an extension from an existing gallery that gets updated then test it right after with any document avaible in the organization.
 This improves how quickly one can test extensions and find mistakes.

+## No Support

+***Please note:*** Coveo Support is not supporting this extension.

+This project is made available for your convenience, but it's not supported by Coveo.

+For help, you can try [creating an issue](https://github.com/coveo-labs/pipeline-extension-manager/issues).

 ## Install

 If you are on Coveo domain, you can install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/tester-for-indexing-pipel/gbaapjhekfgfnjkijijdfkllbfhobieb?hl=en-US).